Specialist Wine Cabinets for Wine Storage

 With Transtherm, the walls are nearly 7 cm thick, which is equivalent to 2,5 metres of earth or 4 metres of concrete.

 All Transtherm wine cabinets have a natural ventilation system using the principle of the thermodynamic pump.
 This system not only offers good air circulation of permanently renewed air (hot air rises, cold airdrops), it also guarantees good hygrometry, whereby the air is humid when entering the cabinet.

 This exclusive process which, by heating the condensed water, allows the introduction of humid air within the cabinet and considerably increases the hygrometry (values between 55 and 80%).

 NB: When installing your cabinet, it is important to pour the equivalent of one glass of water onto the floor of the cabinet to activate the process.

 By using the thermodynamic pump principle for the air circulation, this also means that there are no consumables, such as charcoal filters, found in more and more competitor’s products.
 With filters costing between £25 and £35, to be changed twice a year, this represents an economy of £500 to £700 over 10 years.

 The walls of a Prestige range are all made of embossed aluminium, allowing a better distribution of the temperature inside the cabinet, aluminium being a conductor.

-It guarantees a good homogeneity of temperature inside the wine cabinet and offers a low gradient of temperature.
+It guarantees a good homogeneity of the temperature inside the wine cabinet and offers a low gradient of temperature.